 Si clauses, also known as conditionals or conditional sentences, are if-then constructions that express a condition to be met in order for a certain result to occur.
 They are divided into three types, depending on whether the condition is likely, unlikely, or impossible.
 Each type has a specific combination of verb tenses and moods – click for more details.

 |Pluscuamperfecto del subjuntivo o condicional perfecto

 (Pluperfect subjunctive or conditional perfect)

 1) The verb combinations are very strict.
 In a conditional sentence, the present tense cannot be paired with the conditional, or the future with the imperfect.
-It’s vital to memorizing these verb pairings.
+So it’s vital to memorize these verb pairings.

 2) The word "then" is optional in English, and has no equivalent in Spanish:

 |If you’re tired, (then) go to bed.||Si estás cansado, vaya a dormir.|

 3) As long as si / "if" stays in front of the correct verb form, the order of the clauses in all three types of conditionals can be reversed with absolutely no change in meaning.

 |Go to bed if you’re tired.||Vaya a dormir si estás cansado.|